DAB0mB/event-ops/README.md

 ### react/useListener

-With `useListener()` you can add a listener to an Event and bind it to the lifetime of the component, meaning that once the component is unmounted, the listener will be automatically dropped.
+With `useListener()` you can add a listener to an Event and bind it to the lifetime of the component, meaning that once the component is unmounted, the listener will be automatically cleared.

 ```tsx
 import { Event } from 'event-ops';